 The Schiller Kessler Group is proud to announce Parker Shubin as the recipient of the 2026 Healing Journey Scholarship.
 Parker’s inspiring story of perseverance, strength, and compassion exemplifies all the values that our Florida personal injury lawyers want to honor with this scholarship.

-As a brain tumor survivor who has faced immense challenges from an early age, Parker has turned her hardships into a driving force to help others by pursuing a career in pediatric nursing.
+As a brain tumor survivor who has faced immense challenges from an early age, Parker has turned his hardships into a driving force to help others by pursuing a career in pediatric nursing.

 Parker’s Journey to Overcoming Adversity

-At just five years old, Parker was diagnosed with a pilocytic astrocytoma brain tumor, forever changing the course of her life.
-Over the years, she has undergone 19 surgeries, including 14 brain surgeries; endured two years of chemotherapy; and received countless MRIs and other treatments.
+At just five years old, Parker was diagnosed with a pilocytic astrocytoma brain tumor, forever changing the course of his life.
+Over the years, he has undergone 19 surgeries, including 14 brain surgeries; endured two years of chemotherapy; and received countless MRIs and other treatments.

-Despite these daunting challenges, Parker has demonstrated an unwavering commitment to her education and her aspirations.
-“Being in and out of hospitals didn’t break me; it inspired me,” Parker wrote in her scholarship essay.
+Despite these daunting challenges, Parker has demonstrated an unwavering commitment to his education and his aspirations.
+“Being in and out of hospitals didn’t break me; it inspired me,” Parker wrote in his scholarship essay.

-Parker’s experiences as a patient not only taught her resilience but also sparked her passion for helping others.
-Her dream is to become a pediatric nurse and provide the same level of care and compassion that she received during her medical journey.
+Parker’s experiences as a patient not only taught him resilience but also sparked his passion for helping others.
+His dream is to become a pediatric nurse and provide the same level of care and compassion that he received during his medical journey.

 More people choose The Schiller Kessler Group because they know that we're a cut above other personal injury law firms.